World Leader Pretend

-World Leader Pretend was a five-person rock band from New Orleans, featuring Keith Ferguson (lead vocals), Parker Hutchinson (keyboards), Matt Martin (guitar), Arthur Mintz (drums), and Alex Smith (bass).
-The band formed in 2000, and their name came from the 5th track of the album Green by R.E.M.
+World Leader Pretend was a five-person pop band from New Orleans, featuring Keith Ferguson (lead vocals), Parker Hutchinson (keyboards), Matt Martin (guitar), Arthur Mintz (drums), and Alex Smith (bass).
+The band took their name from the fifth song of R.E.M.'s 1988 album, Green.

 Their first album, Fit For Faded was released in 2003 on Renaissance Records, a New Orleans label.
 In 2004, they were signed to Warner Bros.
 Records.
 An appearance at the first annual CMJ Cleveland and other North American tour dates coincided with the June 28, 2005 release of their major label debut, Punches.

-The band broke up in early 2008, shortly after traveling to Seattle, Washington, to record their 2nd major release, due to "artistic differences" within the band.
+The band broke up in early 2008, shortly after traveling to Seattle, Washington, to record their second major release, due to "artistic differences" within the band.